pierremolinaro/can20B-plugin-for-saleae-logic-analyzer/readme.md

 The `RTR` and the `SRR` bits are denoted by an `up arrow` (if recessive), or a `down arrow` (if dominant).

+A recessive `ACK SLOT` bit is marked with a red `X`, an active one with a down arrow.

-Errors are in red color: a red `X` is a Stuff Error, and following bits are tagget with red dots until the bus returns free (11 consecutive recessive bits).
+Errors are in red color: a red `X` is a Stuff Error, and following bits are tagged with red dots until the bus returns free (11 consecutive recessive bits).

 ## Bubble Text